bouchara0303/personalProjects/qrCodeCreator/README.md

 # QR Code Generator

-This application is used to generate version 4 QR codes with error correction level M. Currently it only supports alphanumeric characters (eg. 0-9 + A-Z).
-Eventually will provide support for different QR versions and character modes.
+This application is used to generate version 4 QR codes with error correction level M. Currently it only supports alphanumeric encoding as well as byte encoding.
+Eventually I will include support for different QR versions and character modes.

 ## Getting Started